good-repository/good-repository/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/guilhermeborelli/

-(i'm still improving this description, so please don't judge me!)
+(i'm improving this description, so please don't judge me!)